C-Keat/MadCat-Content-Thief---Coin-Counter/README.md

 My contribution was coding the coins and design the map layout.

-I label the file I was responsible for as My file.
+I label the file I was responsible for as Callums Scripts.

 The game we produced can be found here : My username at the time was KillerKing86 https://arkmaley.itch.io/madcat-content-thief